-- Conducts a pre-conference (via email, phone or in person) to discuss the clinical teacher's plans and determine a focus for the observation, taking the clinical teacher's suggestions into consideration. - Conducts formal observations (a minimum of 45 minutes in duration) during the semester using the T-TESS protocol.
-(Minimum of four formal observations per semester). - Conducts a post-conference to discuss the formal observation within 24 hours of the observation. - Provides the Director of Field Experience and Community Partnerships written feedback and documentation for each of the formal observations as well as the 3-way conference via the TCU Box.
-The information (dates, times and signatures) will be recorded on the TEA summary sheet form.
+- Conducts a minimum of 3 informal observations (a minimum of 15 minutes in duration) with written feedback on targeted skills in a post-observation conference.
+First one occurring prior to the first formal observation and within the first six weeks. - Conducts a pre-conference (via email, phone or in person) to discuss the clinical teacher's plans and determine a focus for the observation, taking the clinical teacher's suggestions into consideration. - Conducts a minimum of 4 formal observations (a minimum of 45 minutes in duration) during the semester using the T-TESS protocol. - Conducts a post-conference to discuss the formal observation within 24 hours of the observation.

+- Provides the Coordinator of Field Experiences, Alumni Relations, and Career Development written feedback and documentation for each of the formal observations as well as the team conference via the Google documentation.
+The information (dates, times and signatures) will be recorded on the TEA Summary form.
 Arrangement of some visits occur in advance with the clinical teacher and/or cooperating teachers.
 Some visits will be informal and unannounced.
-Campus visits should occur each week. - Shares teaching and learning experiences in the classroom with the clinical teacher(s) and cooperating teacher(s). - Reviews lesson plans by asking questions and giving suggestions. - Initiates discussions about teaching styles and facilitates collaboration so that the strategies and styles of the clinical teacher and the cooperating teacher will mesh sufficiently for each to learn from one another. - Listens to the clinical teacher's concerns and assists the clinical teacher in articulating his/her goals for improving practice.

-- Provides detailed information to the clinical teacher including comments on instructional delivery, use of supportive materials, and classroom management skills. - Has discussions with the clinical teacher about: - Literacy concerns of their students; - Student behavior both generally and specifically; - Inclusion situations and students with special needs; - Diversity issues; - Curriculum and instructional practices; and - Confers with the clinical teacher and the cooperating teacher as often as needed to encourage and assist. - Assists with challenges encountered in relationships with the cooperating teacher(s), staff and/or students. - Assesses the clinical teacher's sense of "self-assessment" and determines any need(s) for further guidance to develop self-assessment skills. - Evaluates the clinical teacher by: - Giving both written and face-to-face feedback to the clinical teacher after each observation; - Diagnosing, along with the cooperating teacher, the clinical teacher's strengths and weaknesses and prescribing methods for achieving competencies; - Completing the final TEA Summary form and returning it to the Director of Field Experience and Community Partnerships in a timely manner; and - Assigning the final grade (pass/fail or graded).
+Campus visits may occur each week. - Shares teaching and learning experiences in the classroom with the clinical teacher(s) and cooperating teacher(s). - Reviews lesson plans by asking questions and giving suggestions. - Initiates discussions about teaching styles and facilitates collaboration so that the strategies and styles of the clinical teacher and the cooperating teacher will mesh sufficiently for each to learn from one another. - Listens to the clinical teacher's concerns and assists the clinical teacher in articulating his/her goals for improving practice. - Provides detailed information to the clinical teacher including comments on instructional delivery, use of supportive materials, and classroom management skills. - Has discussions with the clinical teacher about: - Literacy concerns of their students; - Student behavior both generally and specifically; - Inclusion situations and students with special needs; - Diversity issues; - Curriculum and instructional practices; and - Confers with the clinical teacher and the cooperating teacher as often as needed to encourage and assist. - Assists with challenges encountered in relationships with the cooperating teacher(s), staff and/or students. - Assesses the clinical teacher's sense of "self-assessment" and determines any need(s) for further guidance to develop self-assessment skills. - Evaluates the clinical teacher by: - Giving both written and face-to-face feedback to the clinical teacher after each observation (post-conference); - Diagnosing, along with the cooperating teacher, the clinical teacher's strengths and weaknesses and prescribing methods for achieving competencies; - Completing the final TEA Summary form and returning it to the Coordinator of Field Experiences, Alumni Relations, and Career Development in a timely manner; and - Assigning the final grade (pass/fail or graded).
 The cooperating teacher gives substantial input into the final grade. - Is alert and responsive to potential problems.
-Initiate reassignment with the Director of Field Experience and Community Partnerships if necessary. - Informs the Director of Field Experience and Community Partnerships regarding special situations that may arise and areas of concern. - Participates in the Growth Contract / Probation intervention process should it become necessary, assisting the cooperating teacher while also supporting the clinical teacher.
+Initiate reassignment with the Coordinator of Field Experiences, Alumni Relations, and Career Development if necessary. - Informs the Coordinator of Field Experiences, Alumni Relations, and Career Development regarding special situations that may arise and areas of concern.

+• Participates in the Growth Contract /APPW intervention process should it become necessary, assisting the cooperating teacher while also supporting the clinical teacher.